MGGR8/InnSight/README.md

 ## Overview

 * Implemented user registration with valid email error handeling.

-* Implemented the hotel booking feature with the folloing cases handeling:
+* Implemented the hotel booking feature.
-   * Not allowing the overlapping booking for a given user.
-   * Not allowing the booking when there are insufficient rooms in the hotel.
 * Implemented the map which shows the location of the hotel on the map.
 * Implemented popup on the map which shows the vacancy of hotel on hovering above it.